 I hope you have enjoyed this approach to prayer and that you have been inspired to do something similar for your own special intentions.
 In doing so, I wish you the peace that only our Lord can provide.

 Mr. Rossi holds a bachelor of science degree in civil and environmental engineering from the University of Rhode Island and an associates in architectural engineering technology degree from Wentworth Institute of Technology in Boston.
 Steven is a member of Tau Beta Pi, the national engineering honor society.
-He and his wife homeschool their three children (their oldest two now attend George Mason University).
+He and his wife home school their three children (their oldest two have now graduated from George Mason University in Computer Science and Civil Engineering, respectively).